What is LGBT Discrimination?

 What laws prevent LGBT discrimination?

 Under these laws, employers cannot discriminate against job applicants or employees on the basis of sexual orientation or gender identity.
 Victims of LGBT discrimination can file a complaint with the EEOC or a state or local agency that enforces employment laws.

 Do federal laws ban LGBT discrimination?

 Prior to 2020, fewer than half of states banned workplace discrimination against LGBTQ people.
 Several federal circuit courts ruled that Title VII applies to LGBT employees.
 However, federal anti-discrimination laws did not explicitly ban discrimination based on sexual orientation or gender identity.

 How many states have LGBT anti-discrimination laws?

 How to handle LGBT discrimination in the workplace?

 If you experience LGBT discrimination in the workplace, you can report it to your supervisor or human resources department.
 In addition, keeping records of the discrimination can strengthen your case if you choose to file a lawsuit.

 Workplace discrimination can be stressful.
 In addition to taking steps to protect your rights, take care of your mental health and emotional wellbeing.

 How do you prove LGBT discrimination?

 LGBT discrimination at work can take many forms.
-But you can strengthen your case for LGBT discrimination by taking a few simple steps.
+But you can strengthen your case by taking a few simple steps.
 Make sure to keep written records of any conversations or events that violated your rights.

 If you report LGBT discrimination or a hostile work environment and your employer does not take steps to stop the discrimination or acts against you, you may be able to file a lawsuit against your employer.
 A discrimination lawyer can help you prove LGBT discrimination.